 It mainly affects the large veins in the lower leg and thigh.
 The clot can block blood flow.
 If the clot breaks off and moves through the bloodstream, it can get stuck in the blood vessels in the lungs.

-Wear the pressure stockings if prescribed by your doctor.
+Wear the pressure stockings if prescribed by your healthcare provider.
 They may improve blood flow in your legs and may lower your risk for long-term complications and problems with blood clots.